Ragora/BZCAIP/README.txt

 ====================================================
-BZCAIP AIP Generator v0.1.0 for BattleZone II Classic Mod.
+BZCAIP AIP Generator v1.0.0 for BattleZone II Classic Mod.

-This software is licensed under the GNU General Public License version 3.
-Please refer to gpl.txt for more information.
+This software is licensed under the Draconic Free License version 1.
+Please refer to LICENSE.txt for more information.
-Copyright (c) 2013 DarkDragonDX
 ====================================================

 Table of Contents: